What Is Diaphragmatic Breathing and Is It Good for Me?By Brittany Risher Reviewed by Briana Rodriquez, R.D. Science-Backed

 3. Breathing through your nose, inhale deeply.
 You will feel the hand on your stomach slowly start to rise, while the hand on your chest should remain fairly still.

 4. At the top of your inhale, pause for a moment, then exhale through pursed lips (imagine you are gently blowing out a candle).
 As you exhale, you will feel the hand on your stomach slowly fall.
 Again, the hand on your chest should remain fairly still.

 5. Continue practicing for 5 to 10 minutes.
 Aim to practice most days of the week — the more you do this deep breathing exercise, the more natural it will become.

 Breathing from your diaphragm can take a little practice if you are not used to it.
-However, with time, you can shift to breathing from your belly rather than your chest — and reap the benefits.
+However, with time, you can shift from breathing through your chest to breathing through your belly, using your abdominal muscles — and be able to reap the benefits of diaphragmatic breathing.

-Interested in learning other ways to incorporate healthy tips into your lifestyle?
+Interested in learning other ways to incorporate healthy tips into your lifestyle besides diaphragmatic breathing?
 Download a free copy of our Healthy Edition Magazine!

 Brittany is a writer, editor and digital strategist specializing in health and lifestyle content.
 Her clients include Men's Health, Women's Health, SELF and Yoga Journal.
 Brittany earned her master's and bachelor's degrees from Northwestern University's Medill School of Journalism.
 To stay sane from working too hard, she turns to yoga, strength training and meditation.